pklaus/FAZ-paperboy/README.md

                             Password for user given by --username.
       --cookie-file COOKIE_FILE, -c COOKIE_FILE
                             File to store the cookies in.
+      --filename-template FILENAME_TEMPLATE, -t FILENAME_TEMPLATE
+                            Template for the output filenames.
+By default this is "{date}_{newspaper}.pdf".
+If you want to use the original filename of the PDFs, use "{original}.pdf".
       --debug, -d           Increase verbosity.

 It is written for Python 3.x and requires the modules